 Join our email list for news and updates.

-Vice President for Conservation Programs
+VP for Conservation Programs

 Melly brings her Montana ranching roots and over two decades of conservation work in East Africa to the Vice President for Conservation Programs position at the Center.
 She works with the senior leadership team to guide the Center’s programs, strategic conservation planning, development, and the implementation of projects.